A. de Herz: Final years

 In June 1930, Herz became manager of the National Theater Craiova.
 According to Massoff, he took this job out of sheer necessity, and it proved a "great misfortune", impeding his writing.
 While there, "the Baron" undertook efforts to secure a new building, worked to improve relations between management and actors, hired new actors and established a choir.
 Funding for the theater was cut due to the ongoing economic crisis; Herz responded by paying actors' wages from his own pocket.
 In December 1934, the satirists at Veselia magazine ridiculed Herz for allowing his actors to perform in Bucharest revues, and also for using the Craiova stage for self-promotion: "The [season's] opening show will comprise fragments from Păianjenul, Omul de zăpadă, Mărgeluș etc., as read out by the author himself".
 His adolescent daughter Kuki became a troupe regular, appearing as Martha in The Father and as Petre the Dwarf in Aripi frânte.
 In 1933, she vacationed with her father in Bușteni, at a retreat organized by the SSR.
 She befriended novelist Marta Rădulescu, who described her as "Craiova Theater's child prodigy".
 The dramatist's son, Nonu, trained as a violinist.

-Prospects of bankruptcy and political intrigue eventually led to Herz's sacking in 1935.
-From 1932, journalist Eugen Constant had been highly critical of Herz's management, alleging that he was "entirely adverse to the Oltenian psyche", a "character with a Germanic coat of arms and the reputation of a streetwise authors of revues."
+From 1932, journalist Eugen Constant had been highly critical of Herz's management in Craiova, alleging that he was "entirely adverse to the Oltenian psyche", a "character with a Germanic coat of arms and the reputation of a streetwise authors of revues."
 Constant claimed that the institution was excessively promoting German plays, with "nudist displays and libidinous gestures", and also implied that Herz was guilty of financial irregularities.
 In December 1932, the nationalist newspaper Calendarul reported with satisfaction that Herz was under investigation by the Craiova prosecutor's office; according to this source, Herz still enjoyed protection from his hierarchical superior, Alexandru Mavrodi, who "provides homes to all the con artists, and makes a mockery of our national theaters, to the minorities' enjoyment."